Al1veeee/Al1veeee/README.md

 ---

 ### 👋 About me
 Hi, I’m Deni — a 3rd-year Software & Systems Engineering student at RTU MIREA, based in Moscow, Russia.
-I’m a junior Android developer focused on Kotlin and modern Android tools, and I prefer to learn by building real things, not just reading documentation.
+I’m a junior Android developer focused on Kotlin and modern Android tools, and I want to grow into a reliable, in-demand mobile developer.

 ---

 ### ☕ Right now
 - Exploring Jetpack Compose and trying to make UI feel simple and pleasant to use.
 - Working with Coroutines and Flow to keep async work and state under control.
 - Using Retrofit/OkHttp, Room, and Hilt in pet projects to get closer to “real world” Android apps.

 ---

 ### ✨ How I work
 - I prefer clear, readable code over “smart” one-liners.
 - I like steady daily progress instead of rushing and burning out.
 - I treat feedback as a normal part of the process, not as something negative.
 - I try to keep my repos tidy: meaningful commits, short notes, and up-to-date README.